NGGKI/HW--Employee-Tracker/README.md

 To install necessary dependencies, run the following command:

+User need to add their user , password or local name on the 'index.js' in db folder In addition, user need to create employee_db in MySQL Workbench and using the command that can be found in schema.sql

 Use the command [ npm i ] to download all required dependencies

 ## Usage